 - If you are sitting too upright on the bike and trying to generate power, you are trying to fire an arrow without drawing the bow.
 There is insufficient tension in your kinetic chain to anchor the pelvis and activate the legs.
 So why does not enough tension create too much back tension?
 All the parts aren’t working together so the lower back takes on victim status and carries the load that should be more evenly shared.

-Cycling Lower Back Pain Relief
+Solutions to Lower Back Pain From Cycling

 Pre-existing back conditions are actually a common reason people take up cycling due to the low-impact nature of the sport.
 However careful consideration needs to be given to the bike fit position so as not to protect the back and not add further aggravation.